 The majority of our clients are early-mid career seeking MBAs from finance, consulting, and business backgrounds, but we have worked with everyone from seasoned professionals with multiple advanced degrees all the way to students still at University seeking to get the GMAT out of the way for a planned MBA sometime in the future.

-We specialize in working with non-traditional candidates and have extensive experience understanding the difference in approach that comes with begin trained for different vocations.
+We specialize in working with non-traditional candidates and have extensive experience understanding the difference in approach that comes with being trained for different vocations.
 Whether you’re an engineer or a pharmacist, liberal arts student or entrepreneur, we can craft a program that will put you in a position to achieve on the GMAT.

 We frequently help clients who have been struggling with the GMAT for months or years with little progress before making their way to Apex.
 We often work with clients who either;